louispotok/louispotok-dot-com/README.md

 * history widget pulling from wrong repo
 * many links are still <a> tags, fix?
 * Finish cleaning up wp_migrate tags?
-* Better pagelist on about page
+* Better pagelist on about page and "quality" tags for "best posts" on home.
 * quotebacks doesn't work inside accordion: head->desk
 * check if I had any subscribers on Mailchimp (need SMS 2FA)
 * twitter embed? see /whiteness